Take Action

 You are likely paid with a currency that is losing value each year.
 If that currency declines five percent during a year, then your salary declined five percent.
 Unless you negotiate a five percent raise, you will earn less the next year.
 The solution is to base your contract on something that is not declining in value at all or as much, such as another currency, a commodity, or a basket of commodities that holds value.
 This is called indexing and is common with cross-border employment that involves two national currencies.

-- When it’s time to get paid each month or every two weeks, you and your employer would calculate the cost of 1,000 bushels in dollars.
+2. When it’s time to get paid each month, you and your employer would calculate the cost of 1,000 bushels in dollars.
 If one dollar buys only 0.5 bushels of wheat, then $1,000 is worth 500 bushels of wheat.
 Since your salary is 1,000 bushels of wheat, your payment would be $2,000, the amount required to purchase 1,000 bushels of wheat.
 Your salary is the same in terms of what you can actually buy.
 Only the dollar amount changed.
 You are no richer and the company is not poorer.
 You didn’t get a higher salary in terms of wealth.
 Through indexing, you only maintained the value of your salary.
-Learn more.
+If you didn’t do this, then the company would be richer and you would be poorer.
+By the end of the year, $1,000 might only buy 750 bushels of wheat.
+Your company would need to increase its prices to reflect the lowered value dollar.
+Your company could index contracts to wheat as well so customers on annual contracts are charged based on value not based on the depreciating currency.
+See our choices page.

-You have complete monetary choice when it comes to calculating the value of things.
+You have complete monetary choice when calculating the value of items.
 When you travel to another country, you would, in your mind, convert prices into your home country’s currency so you could understand the cost.
 Similarly, you can convert prices in your home country into prices measured in real products.

 To better measure value, you could measure your salary in a real product, such as pounds of wheat.
 You could calculate that in 2011 a pound of wheat cost $1, meaning $20,000 is worth 20,000 pounds of wheat.
 In 2012, the price of wheat rises to $1.25, meaning your salary is still worth 20,000 pounds of wheat.
 You are not making more wealth in terms of wheat.